Zeniel06/CW2025/README.md

 - Window can be freely resized by dragging edges or corners
 - All game elements (board, bricks, UI panels, menus, video background) scale proportionally in real-time
 - Maintains layout positions - elements stay in their original spots while scaling
-- Minimum window size of 400x500 ensures playability
+- Minimum window size of 500x540 ensures playability with proper margins
-- Initial window size set to 550x700 for comfortable gameplay
+- Initial window size set to 650x740 for comfortable gameplay
 - Background video fills entire window and scales accordingly
+- Game board centered with equal 20px margins on all sides (top, bottom, left, right)
+- NEXT panel positioned on left side, HOLD panel on right side (modern Tetris layout)

 #### **9. UI Redesign**
 - GuiController draws the playfield gridlines as well as the hold panel, next panel and score panel updating them respectively after every move
+- Modern Tetris layout with NEXT panel on the left side showing 4 upcoming bricks in a single preview panel
+- HOLD and STATS panels positioned on the right side of the game board
+- Centered game board with equal spacing on all edges for a balanced, professional appearance
 - NotificationPanel also animates bonuses whenever multiple lines are cleared

 #### **10. Main Menu & Pause Flow**